ruby50082/Multimedia/README.md

 # Multimedia

+## Introduction
-## This repository contains the homework in the Multimedia course in NCTU.
+- This repository contains the homework in the Multimedia course in NCTU.

 ## HW1
 - A html page to present the text sample with the consideration of human visual dynamics.